Harivihar which literally means abode of the divine is a 170 year old painstakingly restored…

-Pulluvan pattu is a mystical artform once prevelant in many parts of Kerala.Pulluvan pattu is basically a form of snake worship done either in temples or houses.The Pulluvan and his spouse the Pulluvathi,belonging to the lower castes perform this song to the accompaniment of the Pulluvan veena and kudam.The songs are meant as an appeasement to the snake gods.
+Pulluvan pattu is a mystical artform once prevelant in many parts of Kerala.Pulluvan pattu is basically a form of snake worship done either in temples or houses.The Pulluvan and his spouse the Pulluvathi,perform this song to the accompaniment of the Pulluvan veena and kudam.The songs are meant as an appeasement to the snake gods.
 Legends trace the origin of this art to the Mahabharatha days ,when a little girl was ostricised from her house for giving protection to a snake.Later on this evolved into a form of serpent appeasement .Hindus worship the serpents and any curse of the serpents is bound to have deleterious effects on the future generations.

 The pulluvan plays the veena made of bamboo and metal strings and sings the song while the pulluvathy accompanies along with the kutam ,usually made of earthen ware and calf skin.
 In temples ,the pulluvan pattu is enacted in front of large kalams ,which are intricate geometrical designs drawn using turmeric and other natural colouring agents.
 In houses,pulluvan pattu is generally done to get rid of evil curses ,serpent curses ,to avoid misfortunes and to attain prosperity.